 Could this Pear and Ginger Crumble Cake be made using canned pears?

 Absolutely, you can use tinned pears for this and other pear inspired bakes, less fuss with the preparation, already peeled and cored and 99% guaranteed to be bruise and blemish free.
 So if you have a can of tinned pears in the cupboard and are not sure what to do with it then this is the perfect bake to make today!

-Could I use a different fruit to pears to make this Pear and Ginger Crumble Cake?
+Could I use a different fruit to pears to make this Crumble Cake?

 Certainly, you can use lots of fruits.
 I would recommend substituting with these; eating apples, peaches, nectarines or apricots.
 Plums would probably work well too.
 If you do have a go at swapping the pears for a difference fruit I’d love to hear about it so please do come back and comment on how it went or tag me in any photos you share to social media.